MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Set-ExecutionPolicy.md

 ## NOTES

-`Set-ExecutionPolicy` doesn't change the **MachinePolicy** and **UserPolicy** scopes because they are set by Group Policies.
+`Set-ExecutionPolicy` doesn't change the `MachinePolicy` and `UserPolicy` scopes because they are set by Group Policies.

 `Set-ExecutionPolicy` doesn't override a Group Policy, even if the user preference is more restrictive than the policy.

-If the Group Policy **Turn on Script Execution** is enabled for the computer or user, the user preference is saved, but it is not effective.
+If the Group Policy **Turn on Script Execution** is enabled for the computer or user, the user preference is saved, but it's not effective.
 PowerShell displays a message that explains the conflict.

 ## RELATED LINKS